amchappell9/vette-tracker/README.md

   - Incoporate [react router 6](https://reacttraining.com/blog/react-router-v6-pre/)
   - Add Typescipt
   - Read RefactoringUI, go back through and redesign everything
+    - Change All Vettes from table to card based
+  - Add a perfect Vette so entered vettes can be compared on criteria
+  - Add ability to mark if vette is still available or not
+  - Ability to add images?
   - Change to graphQL backend
-  - Add prettier as a commit hook
+  - ~~Add prettier as a commit hook~~